automuteus/automuteus/internal/api/AUTHORIZATION.md

 rollup is cached per guild (`DefaultStatsCacheTTL`, one minute, collapsed with singleflight); a premium change is visible within that window.

+`GET /guild/match?guildID=...&matchID=...` is one match (`MatchSummary` in `match_summary.go`), readable by any member under the same `ReadStats` action.
+The match ID is the number after the colon in the ID the bot posts at game over; the lookup is by guild and match together, so an ID from another guild is
+404. Every guild gets the header (status, times, result, map, region) and the linked roster; the event timeline is included only while premium is active, as `/stats match` is premium-only.
+The capture connect code is never returned, since it may still name a live capture session.
+A timeline event carries a user ID only when that user is on the match's roster, so an opted-out or reset player's link is not revealed through the events table.
+The roster also lists unlinked players, by in-game name and role, from the capture's game over report, which the bot keeps as an event of the match since it started doing so; that report is in-game information every player saw, so it is not premium-gated.
+An opted-out or reset player appears there unlinked.
+Summaries are cached per guild and match for the stats TTL; a missing match is not cached.

 Operator delegation is deferred.
 It would compare current Discord member roles (`guilds.members.read`) with stored `PermissionRoleIDs`.
 Editing authorization lists must stay behind the Discord settings permissions.
 The stored admin user